-Daily use of 1 per cent tenofovir gel may prevent genital herpes in women, according to a new study.
+Daily use of tenofovir gel may prevent genital herpes in women

 The researchers examined the effect of vaginal tenofovir 1 per cent gel use on the risk of acquiring herpes simplex virus type 2, or HSV-2 and found the results.
 The study was conducted through a secondary analysis of data from the VOICE study, the primary results of which were published in 2015.